Checking multiple backends for a single request

 4. Repeat steps 1-3 for the other header.

-5. Click the Activate button to deploy your configuration changes.
+5. Click Activate to deploy your configuration changes.

 Was this guide helpful?

 Do not use this form to send sensitive information.
 If you need assistance, contact support.
+This form is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.